-We aim to ensure that:
+We are committed to ensuring that:

-- We eliminate the achievement between disadvantaged and non-disadvantaged students - Outcomes are in line with aspirational FFT aspirational targets - Attendance is on a par with whole school attendance - Frequent monitoring of data to ensure timely intervention - All students have access to extra-curricular and ICT provision.
+- The gap in achievement between disadvantaged and non-disadvantaged students is narrowed and subsequently eliminated - Outcomes are in line with aspirational targets for all students - The gap in attendance between disadvantaged and non-disadvantaged students is narrowed and subsequently eliminated - Attendance exceeds national averages and expectations - Frequent and effective monitoring of data is undertaken to ensure timely intervention - All students have access to extra-curricular and ICT provision.

-Our plan is to provide the necessary strategic action to make sure that aims are met and that the challenges listed are tackled.
+Our plan is to provide the necessary strategic action to make sure that aims are met and that the challenges detailed are overcome.
 We intend to provide focussed intervention, high quality teaching and learning strategies for all students as well as high quality pastoral support.